-Trump, ex-Vice President Gore meet, discuss climate policy
+Trump, ex-Vice President Gore meet to discuss climate policy

 Gore, who lost the 2000 presidential campaign to Republican George W. Bush, has for years been devoted to lowering carbon emissions blamed for climate change.

-As he campaigned for Democratic presidential candidate Hillary Clinton earlier this year, Gore warned that Trump would steer the world toward "climate catastrophe" if elected president.
+As he campaigned for Democratic presidential candidate Hillary Clinton earlier this year, Gore warned that Trump would steer the world toward "climate catastrophe" if elected.

-That warning came amid Trump campaign speeches calling on the United States to drop out of last year's global climate accord signed in Paris to lower carbon emissions blamed for a warming planet.
+That warning came as Trump gave speeches calling on the United States to drop out of last year's global climate accord, signed in Paris to lower carbon emissions blamed for a warming planet.

-Trump also referred to human-induced climate change as a hoax, and had tweeted that "the concept of global warming was created by and for the Chinese in order to make U.S. manufacturing non-competitive."
+Trump also referred to human-induced climate change as a hoax and had tweeted that "the concept of global warming was created by and for the Chinese in order to make U.S. manufacturing non-competitive."

 Since then, however, in an interview with The New York Times, Trump has indicated that he might have an open mind to joining the effort to battle climate change.

-Gore had a somewhat more upbeat take on Trump after huddling with the wealthy New York real estate developer and television reality star.
+Gore had a more upbeat take on Trump after huddling with the wealthy New York real estate developer and television reality star.

-"It was a sincere search for areas of common ground," Gore told reporters, adding, "I found it an extremely interesting conversation and, to be continued."
+"It was a sincere search for areas of common ground," Gore said.
+"I found it an extremely interesting conversation and, to be continued."

-Aides to Trump were not immediately available to comment on Monday's meeting.
+Aides to Trump gave no further detail on Monday's meeting.
+Vice President-elect Mike Pence, asked about the meeting as he left Trump Tower, declined to comment.
+He said Monday was "another productive day on the transition."

+After a day of meetings, Trump left his home Monday evening to have dinner with his family at 21 Club, a New York City restaurant.

-Gore, who shared the Nobel Peace Prize in 2007 for his work in urging action against the risks of global warming, was also kicking off on Monday a 24-hour talk-a-thon to urge more action in the battle against climate change, which threatens to raise sea levels, spread diseases and increase droughts in more regions in the world.
+Gore, who shared the Nobel Peace Prize in 2007 for his work urging action against the risks of global warming, was also kicking off on Monday a 24-hour talk-a-thon to urge action in the battle against climate change, which threatens to raise sea levels, spread diseases and increase droughts in more regions in the world.

-In a possibly related matter, Trump is scheduled to meet on Tuesday with Rex Tillerson, the head of Exxon Mobil Corp who possibly is being considered for the job of secretary of state in the Trump administration.
+In a possibly related matter, Trump was scheduled to meet on Tuesday with Rex Tillerson, the head of Exxon Mobil Corp who possibly is being considered for the job of secretary of state.
 Trump takes office on Jan.
 20.

 Exxon Mobil has embraced the 2015 Paris Agreement that would lower global greenhouse gas emissions by between 26 percent and 28 percent from 2005 levels by 2025.

-An aide to Gore said the Trump transition reached out to him after the former vice president had said he intended to do everything he could to work with the president-elect to ensure that the United States remains a leader in the effort to address climate change.
+An aide to Gore said Trump's team reached out to him after the former vice president said he intended to do everything he could to work with the president-elect to ensure that the United States remains a leader in the effort to address climate change.

-(Reporting By Amy Tennery in New York and Timothy Gardner in Washington; Additional reporting by Melissa Fares in New York; Writing by Richard Cowan; Editing by Jonathan Oatis)
+(Reporting By Amy Tennery in New York and Timothy Gardner in Washington; Additional reporting by Melissa Fares in New York; Writing by Richard Cowan and Emily Stephenson; Editing by Jonathan Oatis)